glab84/plugin.audio.radio_data/README.md

 Only for Kodi v18.

 Kodi music addon, webradio with web information provide by Json, xml files...

 The goal : get information from json file provide by the webradio.
-For example : Artist, Title, Ablum, Fanart, Duration...
+For example : Artist, Title, Album, Fanart, Duration...

 Know issue :
 sometime information not show...
 Not get focus ?